FAQ's

 If you bury it please be responsible.
 Ensure it is at lest 100 metres away from a water source or camp site and at least 250mm down.

-Solids from composting toilets may also be put in a biodegradable bag and disposed of in a regular rubbish bin*.
+Solids from composting toilets may also be put in a compostable bag and disposed of in a regular rubbish bin*.
+Please double bag the waste and ensure it is tightly sealed.

 There are many differing opinions about toilet paper.
 Should you or should you not put it in the compost?
 Do you need a special type?